-A few years ago I raised a flock of meat birds.
+A few years ago I raised a flock of meat birds (aka – chickens for meat to eat).
 I accompanied these birds from brooder to butcher and along the way, I shared with readers how I made a collapsable chicken tractor, how I got a broody hen to adopt all my hatchery chicks so I didn’t have to use artificial heat lamps and other chicken-keeping tips.
 What I realized, recently, is that I never shared the cost breakdown of this adventure.
 I kept a detailed spreadsheet recording the costs associated with raising my own Cornish cross chickens on my small farm and below report on the cost, profit, and savings of raising a small scale flock of chickens for meat.

 |coolers and ice||7|